Tree City USA

 Street Tree Program

-A street tree is any tree located within the public right-of-way, generally located between the sidewalk and street, within ten feet of the curb, or even in some areas where curbs and sidewalks do not exist.
-Street trees are protected by ordinance and are considered public property by the City of Napa.
-The Parks and Recreation Services Department can provide residents with information on a particular right-of-way location to determine if you have a Street Tree.
-The City is responsible for the maintenance, removal, and planting of street trees as well as pruning the trees for street and sidewalk clearance, and the removal of dead, weak or hazardous limbs.
-While pruning conforms to accepted professional standards, street trees are not pruned for aesthetic purposes.
-Pruning may be done by the adjacent property owner with a permit from the Parks and Recreation Services Department.
-Pruning must adhere to City standards in order to protect the health and vitality of public trees.
-Applications and appropriate fees will need to be submitted in person at the Parks and Recreation Services office.
+A street tree is any tree located within the public right of way.
+Many street trees are located between the sidewalk and street, within ten feet of the curb, or in areas where there is no sidewalk or curb.
+Street trees are typically owned by the adjacent private property owner, but are regulated by the Napa Municipal Code, Chapter 12.44.
+The Parks and Recreation Services Department has regulatory jurisdiction over street trees.
+The Department has authority to maintain and remove street trees, including pruning for street and sidewalk clearance, and removal of dead or hazardous limbs.
+Street trees are pruned to professional standards, but the Department does not prune trees for aesthetic reasons.
+Street trees may also be maintained by the property owner, with a permit from the Department.
+Pruning and other maintenance must adhere to City standards to protect the health and vitality of street trees.
+Permit application and fee must be submitted at the Parks and Recreation Services office located at 1850 Soscol, Suite 201.
 Learn more on the Tree Advisory Commission page.

 Master Tree List

 The City values the right tree for the right place when it comes to new plantings.
 The City of Napa maintains a Master Street Tree List that consists of trees that can be planted within the City right-of-way.
 The location of utilities, soil type, and available planting areas are all part of this criteria.

 Arbor Day has been celebrated in the City of Napa since 1990.
 The City is recognized by the National Arbor Day Foundation as a Tree City USA for its commitment to urban forestry.
 Each year City staff and the Tree Advisory Commission plant trees with help from the community in a public place, such as parks and schools.
 It is estimated that over 800 trees have been planted as part of this annual celebration since 1990.
 Click here for information on this years celebration.